arduino/compile-sketches/README.md

 Default `"- source-path: ./"`.
 This causes the repository to be installed as a library.
 If there are no library dependencies and you want to override the default, set the `libraries` input to an empty list (`- libraries: '-'`).

+Libraries are installed under the Arduino user folder at `~/Arduino/libraries`.

 Note: the original space-separated list format is also supported.
 When this syntax is used, the repository under test will always be installed as a library.

 #### Sources: